Skip to content

 pip install django-o11y

-For everything:
+Install everything:

 pip install django-o11y[all]

-Or pick what you need:
+Or install only what you need:

 Extra Adds